Your IP:Unknown

 WhatsApp has some security and privacy issues that users should be aware of.

-- Privacy concerns: WhatsApp is owned by Meta, the parent company of Facebook and Instagram, so users are right to be wary about their privacy credentials.
+• Privacy concerns: WhatsApp is owned by Meta, the parent company of Facebook and Instagram, so users are right to be wary about their privacy credentials.
 In 2021, the WhatsApp privacy policy was changed to allow more user data to be shared with Meta, further underlining its close links with the notoriously data-hungry tech giant.
-Since WhatsApp is a free service, it is safe to assume that your data will be monetized and that personal privacy is not its top priority.
+In May 2024, the app’s engineers warned that while message content remains end-to-end encrypted, unencrypted metadata can be exposed, allowing traffic analysis to bypass encryption.

 While these threats might make you want to delete WhatsApp, there are steps you can take to make your experience on the app safer.